geoschem/GCClassic/docs/source/config/geoschem-config.rst

      chemistry_timestep_in_s: 1200
      radiation_timestep_in_s: 10800

-The :command:`timesteps` section specifies the frequency at which various GEOS-Chem operations occur:
+The :code:`timesteps` section specifies the frequency at which various GEOS-Chem operations occur:

 .. option:: transport_timestep_in_s

    Specifies the "heartbeat" timestep of GEOS-Chem Classic.
 This is